-The example the cow sets could be seen as a code for conducting oneself in the world: with grace, gentleness, receptivity, generosity, patience and a profound connection to nature.
+The example cows sets could be seen as a code for conducting oneself in the world: grace, gentleness, receptivity, generosity, patience and a profound connection to nature.
 And this is why the cow is venerated as holy in India and Hinduism.

 The Nectar of Nectars

 The milk of mammals has for a long time been seen as sacred.
 When we look at religious lore, particularly around eating restrictions, the directions are practical rather than just didactic.
 Kosher eating habits, for instance, from an Ayurvedic perspective, are very sensible.
 They know not to mix dairy and fish, and pork and shellfish are the some of the least-hygienic creatures to ingest.